johnmbender/MarCombat-1.0/README.md

 A game, to conquer the world.

 # TO DO, IN ORDER:
-- quicker after "VS"
-    = ConversationScene, in animation_finished: shortened animation by a second; see if the boom gets cut off, though
 - lose at Ox, intro music doesn't play (or isn't up)
+- weird cross-music things between scenes
 - ai vs. ai highlights issues with AI; need to solve
-- weird cross-music things between scenes
-- make people move to ranges to do their fatalities
-- blood squirts!
 - Terje's barbeque animation
-- sometimes when bot hit (usually Terje) his hitbox disappears
-- more moo variations
-- AI VS AI
-- squish plays faster, as boot lands before it, unfortunately
 - continue -> launch, music doesn't start
-- more sounds when people punch (whoof sound)
-- blood when she hits player

 - randomize the number of pawings, and make Ox invincible until running